-Requests for information from employee and/or former employee files from other departments and inquiries from outside the County will be directed to the Human Resources Director.
+- 1. Requests for information from employee and/or former employee files from other departments and inquiries from outside the County will be directed to the Human Resources Director.
 Supervisors and other employees are prohibited from providing personal or employment references on former employees or current employees.
-No information may be released unless a Voluntary Release of Information Form has been completed both by the employee and the requesting individual agency.
-Employment references on former employees will be limited to the following:

-- a. date of hire and date of separation; - b. job title(s); and - c. confirmation of salary stated by requesting agency. - 2.
+No information may be released unless both the employee and the requesting individual agency have completed a Voluntary Release of Information Form.
+Employment references on former employees will be limited to the following: - a. date of hire and date of separation; - b. job title(s); and - c. confirmation of salary stated by requesting agency. - 2.
 After an employee's separation date, personnel records will be retained in accordance with federal, state, and local law.